raulf21/Projects/README.md

 ## Project List

 - [AmazonPrice](AmazonPrice/): The provided code is a Python script that serves the purpose of monitoring the price of a product on Amazon and sending an email alert if the price falls below a specified threshold.
-Here's a concise description of its purpose:
 - [Authentication](Authentication/): Description of the project and its purpose.
 - [Birthday](Birthday/): Description of the project and its purpose.
 - [Blog](Blog/): Description of the project and its purpose.